 Hello!
 March is Nutrition Month – and the theme this year is to unlock the potential of food.
-What I LOVE about this theme is that it looks at food from all aspects, from micronutrients all the way up to the food system as a whole!
+What I LOVE about this theme is that it looks at food from all aspects.
+From micronutrients all the way up to the food system as a whole!

 Today, in honour of Nutrition Month 2019, I partnered with the California Prune Board to talk about unlocking the power of California Prunes.
-I’ve totally nerded out on a ton of research, and now I’m going to share with you just how powerful this little dried fruit can be!
+I’ve totally nerded out on a ton of research.
+And now I’m going to share with you just how powerful this little dried fruit can be!

 As a digestive health dietitian, prunes are one food I am a huge fan of.
-Now – many of you will say ‘but Andrea, prunes aren’t low FODMAP!’ – however, after the elimination phase, prunes may actually be a helpful tool – especially in IBS-Constipation!
-In fact, I often encourage the use of prunes, because of their content of sugar alcohols to actually help get bowels moving quicker.
+Now – many of you will say ‘but Andrea, prunes aren’t low FODMAP!’
+However, after the elimination phase, prunes may actually be a helpful tool – especially in IBS-Constipation!
+In fact, I often encourage the use of prunes.
+Because of their content of sugar alcohols to actually help get bowels moving quicker.

 What makes prunes unique is their content of sugar alcohols – a type of carbohydrate that naturally occurs in prunes.
-In just 5-6 prunes, there is 15 grams of sorbitol, a type of sugar alcohol that helps to pull water into the bowels.
+In just 5-6 prunes, there is 15 grams of sorbitol.
+A type of sugar alcohol that helps to pull water into the bowels.

 This helps to speed up digestion and soften stool.
 I typically recommend to my patients 5-6 prunes to help stimulate the bowels and create a better stool consistency.
 For chronic constipation, this is a food-first approach you can add in every day.
 For intermittent constipation, like constipation when travelling, you can take as needed.
 In fact, I never travel anywhere without a bag of prunes in my suitcase.
 Travel constipation is a real thing people!
 Prunes help to keep me regular.

-Fantastic Fibre in Prunes
+Fibre in prunes

 When we can’t break down or absorb these polyphenolic compounds, they travel through to our colon where they act as fuel for our gut bacteria.
-In animal models, we have seen that certain antioxidants can help to promote the growth of good bacteria in our colon, which in turn, have health benefits for us.
+In animal models, we have seen that certain antioxidants can help to promote the growth of good bacteria in our colon.
+Which, in turn, have health benefits for us.
 These studies hold promise for future research to assess impact in human health!

 Prunes are a source of so many micronutrients including potassium, magnesium, vitamin K, copper, and boron.
 These micronutrients play a role in maintaining bone health and reducing bone loss.
 In fact, studies show that eating just one daily serving of 5-6 prunes supports bone health by slowing bone loss.
 Not only are prunes powerful in helping digestion, but also in helping to reduce the impact aging has on our bones!